|

 burnt orange color (The Sensorites).
 The Doctor has memories

-of lying on a hillside with his father while watching a meteor
+of lying on a hillside with their father while watching a meteor

 shower in this night sky (Doctor Who TVM).
-Aside from his
+Aside from their

-granddaughter, Susan, and an uncle he once mentions (Time and the
+granddaughter, Susan, and an uncle they once mention (Time and the

-Rani), we hear of no other members of his family.
+Rani), we hear of no other members of their family.
 When speaking

-to his companion Victoria Waterfield about her father's death, he
+to their companion Victoria Waterfield about her father's death, they

-says that his family sleeps in his mind, and that it takes an effort
+say that their family sleeps in their mind, and that it takes an effort

-for him to remember them (The Tomb of the Cybermen).
-He tells
+for them to remember them (The Tomb of the Cybermen).
+They tell

-Kathleen Dudman, the future grandmother of his companion Ace, that
+Kathleen Dudman, the future grandmother of their companion Ace, that

-he is not sure if his family is alive (The Curse of Fenric).
+they are not sure if their family is alive (The Curse of Fenric).
 In the new

-series, however, he says his entire family is dead (Father's Day).
+series, however, they say their entire family is dead (Father's Day).

-The Doctor has been only slightly more forthcoming about his
+The Doctor has been only slightly more forthcoming about their

 childhood.
-We do know that he lived in a house in the mountains of
+We do know that they lived in a house in the mountains of

 South Gallifrey, near a hermit (The Time Monster, Planet

-of the Spiders) who told him ghost stories, including those of
+of the Spiders) who told them ghost stories, including those of

 the Fendahl and the Great Vampires (Image of the Fendahl,